forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==

-### What's New in 4.2
+### What's New in 4.3

 **SmartStore Enhancements**
-- FTS 5 is now supported.
-- We've added a new index type for JSON1.
-- We've added a new API to support deleting soup elements by specifying a query.
-- We've added a new optional parameter to our query APIs, called `selectPaths`.

-**SmartSync Enhancements**
-- SmartSync now provides a `cleanResyncGhosts` method for removing ghost records, that is, records that don't match sync criteria or have been deleted from the server.

-**SalesforceReact Enhancements**
-- SalesforceReact now supports deferred authentication.
+- To enhance performance in certain edge cases, SmartStore adds an option for serializing unusually large soup elements in external storage.

 **Library Upgrades**
-- We've updated React Native to version 0.27.2.
+- We've updated React Native to version 0.30.0.
-- We've updated SQLCipher to version 3.4.
+- We've updated Cordova to version 4.2.0.

 **Other Technical Improvements**
-- We're IPv6 compliant.
 - Improvements to sample apps.
 - Various bug fixes.